 Next, it’s time to cook the chimichurri chicken.
 You can do this in one of three ways.

-- Let the chicken rest: For at least 4-5 minutes before serving, to allow the juices to redistribute.
+- Let the chicken rest: Cover cooked chimichurri chicken with foil and let it sit for at least 4-5 minutes before serving to allow the juices to redistribute.

-- Experiment with the herbs: The sauce can be made three ways, so feel free to use what you have to hand!
+- Experiment with fresh herbs: You can make chimichurri sauce with parsley or cilantro, so feel free to use what you have to hand.

 - Shallot: While not traditional, you can add a finely chopped shallot to the chimichurri sauce for extra depth of flavor.

-- Grains/potato: Serve with a side of quinoa, brown rice or mashed potatoes.
+- Grains and potatoes: Serve with a side of quinoa, brown rice or mashed potatoes.
 It also pairs well with dishes like this Mediterranean quinoa salad.

-- Side salads: My favorite option with this chimichurri chicken is a simple tomato-based salad like lettuce salad recipe.
-It will also pair with a healthy coleslaw, dill coleslaw, or Mexican bean salad.
+- Side salads: My favorite option with this chicken is a simple spring mix salad, healthy coleslaw or Mexican bean salad.

-- Toss leftovers into a salad: You can enjoy leftover chimichurri chicken cold in a simple salad like this spinach salad, arugula salad, or even this baby kale salad.
+- Toss leftovers into a salad: You can enjoy leftover chimichurri chicken cold in a simple salad like this cucumber tomato avocado salad.

-- Wraps: Chop it up and add it to a wrap along with some salad veggies for a quick and flavorful meal-on-the-go!
+- Wraps: Chop it up and add it to a wrap along with some greens for a quick and flavorful meal-on-the-go!

-Storing: Allow the chimichurri chicken to cool down, then refrigerate, covered, for up to 5 days.
+Store: Allow cooked chicken to cool down, then refrigerate in an airtight container for up to 5 days.
 You can enjoy it hot or cold!